Can You Overcome Negative Thinking?

 One day when she came to me to tell me why she’d left yet another job, I’d had enough.
 That day I decided that even if it meant the end of us being friendly neighbors, that I would tell her what I felt she was not able to realize on her own.

-I told Emily I felt she was avoiding coming face to face with the fact that she was working in a career that she did not like.
-I told her I believed the reason she always found fault with everything and everyone she came in contact with on every job, was because she did not want to do the hard work it would take to change her reality.
-I explained why I believed she chose misery over the work she would have to do to make changes that could lead to her finding more happiness in her work, and in her life.
+I told Emily I felt she was avoiding coming face to face with the fact that she was working in a career that she didn't like.
+I told her I believed the reason she always found fault with everything and everyone she came in contact with on every job, was because she didn't want to do the hard work it would take to change her reality.
+I believed she chose misery over the work she would have to do to make changes that could lead to her finding more happiness in her work, and in her life.

 It surprised me when she did not get angry with me for being so frank with her.
 Instead, she told me that her mother and her uncle had been telling her the same thing for years; that they felt she was not cut out for the work she was doing, and that she needed a change.
 She thought they were just trying to control her life, she said.
 But since I was saying the same thing, she told me it made her realize that she needed to give more serious consideration to what her family members had been trying to tell her.

-Years later, I learned that Emily had become a veterinarian, and that she was a very good and popular one in the city where she had grown up.
-Then, one day after I’d moved to a completely different state, I was shocked to run into my former neighbor in the food court of a local mall.
-She was on vacation and had no idea I had moved to the state where she was visiting.
-After telling each other how shocked but happy we were to run into each other, we had lunch together.
-Emily told me she would never forget how I had helped her realize that all those years she spent feeling miserable were more related to being unhappy in her career than anything else.
+Years later, I was living in another state when I learned that Emily had become a veterinarian, and that she was very good and popular in the city where she had grown up.
+She was on a trip, driving through my state, when she called and we decided to meet in the food court of a local mall.
+During lunch that day, Emily told me she would never forget how I had helped her realize that all those years she spent feeling miserable were more related to being unhappy in her career than anything else.

-I was really surprised when Emily told me she now knew it wasn’t even being around sickness or death she had hated; because she still was around that in her new job.
+I was really surprised when Emily told me she now knew it wasn’t even being around sickness or death she hated; because she still was around that in her new job.
 What was making her most miserable, she said, was the fact that she wasn’t doing what she wanted to do with her life.
 And you know what else she told me?
 Emily said she had never been happier in her whole life.
+And, her love life was flourishing.
 She had met and was engaged to a man who was also a veterinarian.
-They met in veterinary school and had started their clinic together.
+The two had met in veterinary school and then started their clinic together.
 Now they were getting married and had already become the proud parents of a little girl.

-That underscored for me how, sometimes, we all have to go through pain or even misery, in order to grow.
+That underscored for me how, sometimes, we all have to go through pain or even misery, in order to overcome negative thinking, in order to grow.

-Emily's story always reminds me of something a personal trainer taught me.
-On his advice, I sometimes carry little five-pound weights around with me when I walk for exercise, or I hold them while dancing, stepping, or doing other aerobic exercises.
-The trainer explained to me one day how resistance training works, and I was surprised to learn that resistance actually tears down muscle cells through a process called “catabolism.”
-After the muscle cells are broken down the body repairs them very quickly by regenerating new, stronger cells, and the regeneration process is known as “anabolism.”
+Emily's story always reminds me of something a personal trainer once taught me.
+On his advice, I sometimes carry little five-pound weights when I walk for exercise, or I hold them while dancing, stepping, or doing other aerobic exercises.
+The trainer explained one day how resistance training works, and I was surprised to learn that resistance actually tears down muscle cells through a process called “catabolism.”
+After muscle cells are broken down, the body repairs them very quickly by regenerating new, stronger cells, and the regeneration process is known as “anabolism.”
 Other cells in the body work this way as well.
 For example, it is not until a bone has been broken that calcium and other properties can repair it and make it stronger.

-Thinking about how resistance strengthens muscles by tearing them down first, in a similar way, in our lives, we sometimes must go through catabolism.
-There is a need to break down our natural resistance to looking inwardly and seeing stuff we either don’t want to see, or we just don’t know is there.
+Thinking about how resistance strengthens muscles by first tearing them down, in a similar way, in our lives, we sometimes must go through a kind of catabolism.
+There is a need to break down our natural resistance to looking inwardly where we can see the stuff we either don’t want to see, or just don’t know is there.
 Since the pile up of debris in our minds can be on “automatic pilot” for years and years, it is important to consciously go through an inventory process to examine what you are truly thinking and saying to you, and how you may be acting toward you based on negative thoughts.

 By looking inwardly, and then by questioning and breaking down to the smallest particle any negative thoughts or reasons you find, you can then engage in “self-talk anabolism.”
 That is, you can consciously review your life and the things in it that aren’t working, comparing them to those things that are.
 Doing this might shed at least some light on why the things that work are working, and it could help you discover reasons why the things that are not working, aren’t.
 After that, you should be able to see more clearly how you need to work to change those things you can change.
 You should be eager to hunt down and to destroy negative, energy-zapping, self-esteem destroying thoughts and words, and ready to replace them with stronger, more positive, self-esteem building thoughts and words.

-After all, when I lived near Emily, I believed she was a genuine “worse-case” scenario, and this is the process that worked for her.
-That's one reason I believe it can work for me and maybe for you too.
+After all, when I lived near Emily, I truly believed she was a genuine “worse-case” scenario, and this is the process that worked for her.
+That's one reason I believe it can work for me, and maybe for you too, during times when we might find ourselves stuck inside a cyclone of negative thinking.